Managing information policy

 - Co-operating with relevant regulatory bodies.

 - Giving all volunteers and employees relevant and up-to-date training to help them comply with this policy.
-This includes our Keeping information safe training for volunteers.
+This includes our safer guiding training for volunteers.
 For staff we have a GDPR course within our Policy and Compliance eLearning.

 How Girlguiding protects data